Slawomir Gromadzki

 In addition, on Friday there was total darkness when Jesus felt like in a grave and therefore it could be counted as night in the grave too (and regarded as the 3rd night)!

+Also “three days and nights” was known as an idiomatic expression and therefore it cannot be taken literally.
+We find a similar usage in the Old Testament.
+In first-century Jewish thought, any part of a day, no matter how small, was counted as a full day and a full night.
+This idiom is used throughout the Old Testament and in rabbinic literature.
+This way of speaking wasn’t unique to Jesus; it was a common cultural expression.
 This is the same principle as before, but applied to the entire phrase “days and nights.”
 In Jewish thought, the phrase “three days and three nights” was an idiom that simply meant “a period of three days” (which, by definition, includes nights).
 It wasn’t meant to be a literal, hour-by-hour count.

 “The heart of the earth” in Matthew 12:40 is not just a reference to the physical tomb, but to the realm of the second death.
 Jesus’ experienced the curse and darkness (night) of the second death, and three nights refer to the fact that the Three Persons of the Godhead experienced the same spiritual night.